 They come in Extra Soft, Soft, Medium and Hard.

 They are available in the form of round or square sticks which come in light, medium and dark tones.
-The darkest crayons are soft and smudgy as they contain more charcoal pigment in relation to a binder, making them more suitable for bold, expressive drawing.
+The darkest crayons are soft and smudgy as they contain more charcoal pigment and less binder, making them more suitable for bold, expressive drawing.
 The lightest ones, which contain less charcoal, are harder and better for drawing cleaner and sharper lines.

 Smooth surfaces, like hot-pressed paper or Bristol board, will showcase highly detailed line work.
 These are not ideal for charcoal drawing because the powdery, crumbly charcoal does not have anywhere to cling on such a slick, textureless surface.
 However, I prefer this when I am doing a super realistic charcoal sketch.